laminas/laminas-mvc/doc/book/migration.md

 }
 ```

-In zend-eventmanager v3, event manager's are now injected with the shared
+In zend-eventmanager v3, event managers are now injected with the shared
 manager at instantiation, and no setter exists for providing the shared manager.
 As such, the above logic changed to: